DilanHansaja/FixIt-Mechanic-Finder-App/README.md

 ## 🛠️ Tech Stack & Dependencies

-This project is built using a **Native Android** approach, ensuring high performance and smooth animations.
+This project is built using a **native Android** approach, ensuring high performance and smooth animations.

 | Category | Technology | Usage |
 | :--- | :--- | :--- |